Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/tutorials/goldenpath_series/gp_module_one.md

 </details>

 :::note
-You will notice the introduction of a new method, `SubmitNewPosition()`.
+You won'tice the introduction of a new method, `SubmitNewPosition()`.
 This is used later.
 :::

 ## Adding basic movement to the Player object